drewsynan/ng-vablet/README.md

 Angular bindings to the Vablet native interface

 #Getting started
-To install ng-vablet, add the script `<script src="ng-vablet.js"></script>` to your app's index.html page, and add `ngVablet` as a requirement as a dependency in the main app declaration.
+To install ng-vablet, add the script `<script src="ng-vablet.js"></script>` to your app's index.html page, and add `ngVablet` as a dependency in the main app definition.
 You can now inject `vablet` and `vablet-dev` wherever you need.

 ##Basic usage
-ng-vablet uses a promise-based approach to wrapping the VabletNativeInterface.
+ng-vablet uses a promise-based approach to wrapping the `VabletNativeInterface`.
+It provides two services, `vablet` and `vablet-dev`, which are identical, except `vablet-dev` allows mocking of return values, and `vablet` ignores all calls to `.mock`.

+ngVablet can only be used after the `VabletNativeInterface` has loaded.

+Example usage:

 ```javascript
 vablet.getIdForFileName("My Great File")